 Style Tips For Wearing Long Sleeved Maxi Dresses:

 - A long-sleeved maxi in a solid, dark color will look more dressy than a light/bright summery print, so if you want to look festive and fun choose a lively print or a dark solid with splashes of bright color.

 - A little skin looks youthful.
 If you prefer to cover up your arms but still want to look sexy and youthful try a wrap dress style.
 This will show off your chest and actually make your neck look longer which equates to you looking slimmer.

 - Choose a long-sleeved maxi dress in a soft, silhouette skimming fabric that follows your curves.
 A long-sleeved maxi in a crisp or stiff fabric will make you look bulky and nun-like.

-- 3/4 length sleeves give you the coverage you want on upper arms that jiggle, but give you a sportier, sexier look than a full length sleeve.
+- 3/4 length sleeves give you the coverage you want on upper arms that jiggle, and 3/4 are a sportier, sexier look than a full length sleeve.

 - Make sure you get the right size.
 With so much coverage you don’t want to be drowning in fabric, especially if you’re short or petite.